 Shamli arms loot: Highly radicalised Khalistan sympathisers convicted

-New Delhi, July 11: The National Investigation Agency has secured the conviction of five persons in connection with the Shamli arms loot case in Uttar Pradesh.
+New Delhi, July 11: The National Investigation Agency (NIA) has secured the conviction of five persons in connection with the Shamli arms loot case in Uttar Pradesh.

 Those convicted are Gurjant Singh, Amrit Singh, Jarman Singh, Karamveer Singh and Karam Singh.